Home

 Introduction

 We have opted for a realist/materialist solution here.
 Rather than trying to weave disparate strands together, we have begun with a working definition derived from the practice of two organizations that identify as democratic socialist: the Democratic Socialists of America and Die Linke in Germany.
-Draft profiles of these two organizations are available here, and more will be added over the course of the survey and subsequent review.
+Profiles of these and other organizations are available here, and more will be added over the course of the survey.

 Working definition

 Democratic socialism is a political movement in which members build support and organization for social justice and economic democracy.
-It differs from most 20th century socialism in three important ways:
+It differs from most 20th century models of socialism in three important ways:

 1) Members seek influence through elections as well as organizing to challenge and replace the underlying capitalist system.
 This duality often confuses analysts.
 In some cases, parties endorse and support independent candidates, rather than fielding a slate under their own name.